recursivetree/seat-inventory/documentation/seat-inventory.md

 ##### Permission Edit Inventory
 Allows you to change the configuration, create stocks and group, or generally anything that is permanently stored on the server.

+##### Permission Create Workspaces
+Allows you to create new workspaces.
+More on them below.

 #### Plugin Configuration
-sea-inventory must know from where it should take its inventory data.
+seat-inventory can manage the items from multiple different organisations, like a corporation and it's alliance.
+The stocks and item sources can be kept completely independent.
+This is done with workspaces.
+A workspace is independent of any other workspace.
+You have to configure stocks and item sources per workspace, in return one stock doesn't appear in another workspace than the one it has been defined in.

-Open *Inventory Management/Settings*.
+To get started, open *Inventory Management/Settings*.

+Either select the default workspace or create a new one using the + button.

+The next step is to configure the workspace.
+You are already on the right page to do this.

-On this page, you can configure from where inventory data will be loaded.
+On this page, you can configure from where inventory data will be loaded ("configuring the inventory sources").
-You can track corporations and alliances.
+You can add corporations and alliances.
 If you add a corporation, it's assets in the corporation hangars and corporation contracts will be considered as an item source.
 Adding an alliance only tracks alliance contracts, but there is a button which enables adding alliance members.
 This automatic mode will also add newly joined corporations and remove corporation which left.
 Corporations added manually over the corporation section will be ignored completely and are never removed.

-After changing the settings, you might need to wait up to 2 ESI cache cycles until the changes are fully reflected.
+After changing the settings, you might need to wait up to 2 ESI cache cycles until the changes are fully reflected in the item data.

 Finally, the plugin is ready to be used.
 Following is a brief description of the different pages and what they do.

 ## The Inventory Browser
 The inventory browser allows you to, as the name suggest, browse through all assets from the sources you configured under the settings page.

+As always, you have to select the workspace you want to work in.

 You can use the filter to specify a single item type you look for and where you search for the items.